delphictruth/whenedenwaslost-01/src/site/notes/Characters/Imperia Sibyl.md

 ### Jedi Sabers

-Imperia's Jedi lightsabers were three identical sabers crafted from [[Crystals/Durindfire\|Durindfire]] crystals specifically [[Crystals/Attuned crystal\|attuned]] to maintain harmony with her Force signature and with one another.
+Imperia's Jedi lightsabers were three identical sabers crafted from [[Crystals/Durindfire\|Durindfire]] crystals specifically [[Attuned crystal\|attuned]] to maintain harmony with her Force signature and with one another.
 They were light blue with a silvery sheen granted by the crystal, with standard silver hilts.

 ### Darksider Sabers